 What is Turkey Bacon?

-Turkey bacon is a popular alternative to traditional pork bacon, created from ground turkey meat seasoned with a blend of spices.
-Unlike regular bacon, which is made from pork belly, turkey bacon undergoes a curing and smoking process to develop its characteristic flavor.
-The primary difference lies in the meat used; turkey bacon is generally lower in fat and calories, making it an appealing choice for those looking to maintain a healthier diet.
+Turkey bacon is a popular alternative to pork bacon, made from ground turkey meat that’s cured and smoked with spices.
+Unlike regular bacon—which comes from pork belly—turkey bacon is lower in fat and calories, so it’s often picked by people who wanna stick to a healthier diet.

 Why Cook Turkey Bacon in an Air Fryer?